 How do I know if it has gone bad?

 If your sourdough starter has been exposed to bacteria, it can go bad.
 The easiest way to tell if your starter is still good is to open it and smell before each use.
+Also, look at the starter to make sure it is still bubbling.

 If it smells like unbaked bread, then it is still good and can be baked.
 If you notice a foul odor, mold growing or pink or orange tint, then it has gone bad and should be discarded.